mulesoft/conformance-api-suite/readme.md

 Conformance Api Suite is a repo containing multiple projects with test case files consumed by teams which want to maintain compatibility on their toolsets.

-Projects contain at least a main file and a testcase.json file.
+Projects contain at least a main file and a testcase.yaml file.

+A JS (yaml testcase) Parser is currently in development

 ## Who uses this?